W R Burner (Minister of the Gospel)

 Whereby the world that then was (in an unrepentant state) being overflowed with water perished.
 But the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire against (until) he day of judgment and perdition (destruction) of ungodly men (2 Peter 3:6-7).

-Scripture reveals: The day of the Lord (His Judgment) will come as a thief in the night (unexpected) in which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up (2 Peter 3:10).
-A Bible commentary noted: The elements shall melt with fervent heat certainly could refer to a nuclear holocaust.
+Scripture reveals: The day of the Lord (His Judgment) will come as a thief in the night (unexpected) in which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up.

 Wherefore, seeing that you look for such things, be diligent that you may be found of him (the Lord) in peace, without spot, and blameless (2 Peter 3:13-14).
 There will be those who have been deceived by lies, deceptive promises of the wicked, leading one astray from the promises of God; failing to break up fallow ground, allowing seeds of sin and corruption to continue to grow and fester.

-Scripture reveals the role of the believer in Christ: Let us not sleep, as do others; but let us watch and be sober.
+Scripture reveals: Let us (the believers in Christ) not sleep, as do others; but let us watch and be sober.
 For they that sleep sleep in the night; and they that be drunken are drunken in the night.
 But let us, who are of the day, be sober, putting on the breastplate of faith and love; and for a helmet, the hope of salvation.
 For God has not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ (1 Thessalonians 5:6-9).

 The Christian is not to be caught unaware of the deceitfulness of the hour in which we live; but to be on guard, with the Word of God firmly implanted, to ward off deception of the wicked and those who seek to control.

-The prophet Jeremiah proclaimed: Thus saith the Lord to the men of Judah and Jerusalem, Break up your fallow ground, and sow not among thorns (Jeremiah 4:3).
-A Bible commentary noted: This was a call to weed out their present practices; to break up their fallow ground, to sow seeds of spiritual fruitfulness unto God.
+The prophet Jeremiah proclaimed: Thus saith the Lord to the men of Judah and Jerusalem (to any nation in such a need), Break up your fallow ground, and sow not among thorns (Jeremiah 4:3).
+It was noted that this was a call to weed out their present practices; to break up their fallow ground, to sow seeds of spiritual fruitfulness unto God.

 Scripture reveals the similarity of the condition of Nineveh (a need to break up fallow ground) when Jonah (a prophet of God) proclaimed: Yet forty days, and Nineveh shall be overthrown (destroyed).